YordanGeorgiev/qto/doc/md/system_guide_doc.md

 ### 1.1.
 Purpose
-The purpose of this guide is to provide description of the qto systems and application architecture.
+The purpose of this guide is to provide description of the qto system and application architecture.